mehwaffle10/Waffle_Balance/README.md

 - Fixed screen shake happening when the keg wasn't exploding
 - Cost 160 coins
 - Removed 10 tick inconsistency in fuse timer (thanks bunnie!)
+- Now make sounds on damage and gibs on death (thanks mugg91!)

 ### Mines
 - Deploy after timer like they used to